QintingLi/SE-ResNet/README.md

 # Image Classification with Enhanced ResNet Models Using SE Attention

-This project implements a ResNet-based image classification model enhanced with Squeeze-and-Excitation (SE) blocks to improve feature representation.
-The model is trained and evaluated using a dataset of animal images, leveraging Google Colab for computation and storage.
+This project features a ResNet-based image classification model enhanced with Squeeze-and-Excitation (SE) blocks to improve feature representation.
+The model is developed and trained using a dataset of animal images, with the computation and storage facilitated by Google Colab.

 ## Table of Contents